Armenia became a member of the Council of Europe on 25 January 2001.

 Total Action Plan budget: €16,447,533.

 Projects in the Action Plan are funded from multiple sources, and co-ordinated with the international partners present in Armenia.
-Funding is provided from the Council of Europe’s ordinary budget, as well as voluntary contributions from donor countries and international organisations, including the European Union/Council of Europe Eastern Partnership Programmatic Co-operation Framework (PCF) for 2015-2017.
+Funding is provided from the Council of Europe’s ordinary budget, as well as voluntary contributions from donor countries and international organisations, including the European Union/Council of Europe Partnership for Good Governance for 2015-2017.